SHIPWRECKS

 Ever Given

 This one isn't really a wreck, but it's certainly a mess.
 Ever Given (above) is a colossal container ship, some 400+ meters long, that has managed to get herself stuck athwart the Suez Canal, one of the world's most vital waterways.
-The Talking Heads on the "news" are fond of describing her as "skyscraper sized," and for once they're right.
+The Beautiful Talking Heads on the "news" are fond of describing her as "skyscraper sized," and for once they're right.
 She is longer than most skyscrapers (even in Manhattan) are tall.
 On every voyage she carries tens of millions of dollars of goods in hundreds of boxes on her deck, shuttling all kinds of things, from refrigerators to plastic ducks, to and from the Middle East and Africa.
 The Suez Canal connects the eastern Mediterranean Sea to the Red Sea and is the "short cut" that avoids sending ships around the Cape of Good Hope.
 Since a container ship can cost $100,000 a day to run, using the Canal is a significant saving in operational expense.
 The Cape of Good Hope route takes weeks, and is fraught with hazards from bad weather and pirates (anyone who thinks pirates existed only in The Olden Days should go see the movie "Captain Phillips").
 Having the Canal blocked, even for a short time, costs hundreds of millions of dollars.

 Container ships like Ever Given revolutionized the shipment of goods when they were introduced a few decades ago.
 In my youth the term "freighter" meant a break-bulk ship, the sort of vessel seen today only in old movies like "On The Waterfront."
 Break-bulk freighters carry stuff not in boxes, but lashed to the decks as single items.
 The container ship cuts down not only on the time it takes to load and unload cargo, it minimizes theft of goods at the docks, greatly reduces the numbers of crewmen and stevedores needed to handle the loose cargo, and most importantly cuts the cost of shipping for any individual item to nearly nothing.
 Yes, it costs vast sums to run a container vessel: but when a single container can carry ten thousand pairs of shoes from Asia headed for the Wal-Mart in Christiansburg, the shipping cost for any single pair is near zero.
 The same is true for almost any other item.
 Plus specialized container ships exist.
 Many ships carry "dry goods" like cloth or shoes, but some have refrigerated boxes for perishable items.
 The modern world could not exist as we know it without container ships.
 Ever Given is only one of tens of thousands of the ships that, in essence, bring us all we need, basically the backbone of the world's economy.